 - Do you have a combined household taxable income of less than $180,000 per annum? (based on the 2016/17 or 2017/18 tax assessment notices for the home owners or alternative proof of income for the 2016-17 or 2017-18 financial year.
 For example, proof of pension received)

-- Are you the owner-occupier of the home?
+- Are you the owner-occupier of the property? (as listed on the Council Rates Notice from the last 12 months)

 - I don't have solar PV on my property OR I am replacing my solar PV system that was installed before 1 November 2009*.